Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 * A concise description of what happens, and what you expect to happen
 * How can you trigger this issue?
 Be precise here so that we can reproduce the issue on our side
 * Include screenshots or entire screencasts to demonstrate the issue.
-Very often, images "say more than a thousand words."
+Very often, images “say more than a thousand words.”
 * Also provide log entries.
-You can find the logs by enabling the debug mode, then selecting "Develop" &rarr; "Open logs".
-The logs can also be found in Zettlr's application data path (see step 4 above) in the "logs" folder, if you can't use the app to view them.
+You can find the logs by enabling the debug mode, then selecting “Develop” → “Open logs.”
+The logs can also be found in Zettlr's application data path (see step 4 above) in the “logs” folder, if you can't use the app to view them.

 !!! note